 Most people tend to get urgency and importance confused.
-Urgency is the degree to which the issue has to be addressed promptly; importance is what matters the most to you.
+Urgency is how promptly the issue needs to be addressed.
+Importance is how much the issue matters to you.

 How Should I Divide My Time?

 At first glance, it looks like you should start by completing all the tasks in box 2 before you even look at the rest.
-After all, it is for things that matter and matter right now; however, if you spend all of your time and energy on things that fall into Box 2, this leads to panic: everyone rushing around and everything being last minute (as well as lots of late nights).
+After all, it is for things that matter and that matter right now.
+However, spending all of your time and energy on these would only lead to stress, rushing around, constant last-minute work and lots of late nights.
 This is a perfect breeding ground for mistakes to happen and for the quality of your work to suffer.

-Box 1 provides a chance to plan, to prepare to set strategies for the things that are going to make the biggest impact.
-It is where you can often do your best work and where you can leverage your time most effectively.
-If there is a bottle neck in Box 1 and you fail to manage these tasks, they can quickly spill over into Box 2, which is where the quality and accuracy dips - and you’ll find yourself fighting fires again.
+Box 1 provides a chance to plan, prepare and set strategy for the things that are going to make the biggest impact down the road.
+It is where you can often do you best work and where you can leverage your time most effectively.
+If there is a bottle neck in Box 1 and you fail to manage these tasks, they will eventually spill over to Box 2, which is where the quality and accuracy dips - and you’ll find yourself fighting fires again.

 Perhaps the four boxes can be most accurately described like this:

 Managing Your Time Better

 - Work out what’s important to you – In his excellent book, Will It Make The Boat Go Faster, Olympian Ben Hunt-Davis details how many of the decisions that helped his team to win gold at the Olympics were preceded with the question, ‘Will it make the boat go faster?’.
 If the answer was yes, then it was important to them and they would do it.

 - Delegate Diligently – Time is precious and in short supply at schools.
 There are many students and only one of you.
 The more you can delegate tasks that are important, the easier it is to avoid the bottle neck that can take tasks from Box 1 into Box 2.
 Don’t be too proud to ask others for help.